GensaGames/LinkedListView/README.md

 listview.setViewPager(adapter);
 ....
 ```
 For updating viesw in any their states, use class LinkedListView.AnimationController.
-This class provides acces to all views and some usefull methods. **Se samples for more information.
+This class provides acces to all views and some usefull methods. **See samples for more information.
 Some part of methods already documented in library...**
 ```
 ....
 LinkedListView.AnimationController controller = new MyBaseAnimController ();